JAPANESE TRUK TARGET OF NAVY AIR/SEA ATTACK

 Task Force 58 Off Truk (Chuuk), Central Pacific February 17, 1944

 Chuuk Lagoon, known up to 1990 as Truk Lagoon, is a sheltered body of water in the Central Pacific north of New Guinea.
-Consisting of eleven major islands, Chuuk is part of the larger Caroline Islands group.
+Consisting of 11 major islands, Chuuk is part of the larger Caroline Islands group.
 Truk was part of the Spanish East Indies until the Spanish-American War (1898), after which control shifted to Germany.
 Following Germany’s defeat in World War I, Truk became a possession of the Japanese Empire under a League of Nations mandate.

 Between the war years the Japanese made Truk their principal supply and repair base in the Central Pacific, a sort of “Japanese Pearl Harbor,” stationing close to 28,000 naval personnel and 18,000 army personnel there.
 Truk was the base for Japanese operations against Allied forces in New Guinea and the Solomon Islands.
 Due to its heavy fortifications, both manmade and natural, Truk was known to the Allies as “the Gibraltar of the Pacific.”

 On this date, February 17, 1944, U.S. Naval Task Force 58, consisting of 12 carriers, 7 battleships, 45 other ships, and 10 submarines under the command of Vice Adm.
-Marc “Pete” Mitscher, began a two-day pounding of Truk.
+Marc “Pete” Mitscher, began a 2‑day pounding of Truk.
 Operation Hailstone destroyed most of the Japanese airstrips, 270 aircraft (56 in air combat), the torpedo boat station, submarine repair shops, a communications center, a radar station, 3 cruisers, 4 destroyers, 17 transports, 4 fleet tankers, and 32 merchant ships, making Truk lagoon the biggest graveyard of ships in the world.
 The Japanese Navy saved its larger warships from destruction by moving them the week before to their base at Palau at the extreme western end of the Caroline Islands.
 Owing to the damage and the inability of the Japanese to continue using Truk as a forward base in the Central Pacific, the Allies were able to bypass the island and isolate it, practically starving its garrison along with the Trukese.

 The attacks on Truk and later Palau during February and March 1944 had a crucial effect on the war: a third or so of all tankers assigned to the Japanese Combined Fleet was sunk, which was to impair future fleet operations of the ship-poor Imperial Navy during the climatic campaign of the Pacific War, Operation Forager—the Mariana and Palau Islands campaign (June–November 1944).